 Pell Grants provide money to help undergraduates (who have not earned a Bachelor's Degree) pay for their education after high school The Pell Grant Program is the largest of the federal Student Aid Programs.
 Unlike loans, grants do not have to be paid back.
 For many students, these grants provide a "foundation" of financial aid, to which aid from other federal and nonfederal sources may be added.
 The government requires any student applying for any type of financial aid program to complete a FAFSA.
 These forms are available at Hamilton Tech or may be completed online at: https://fafsa.ed.gov/

-The amount of money a student may borrow will depend on the results of the needs test, but may not exceed $3,500 per academic year (two semesters) for the first year of undergraduate study; $4,500 per academic year for the second year of undergraduate study; $5,500 for the 3rd and 4th year for students enrolled in an associate or bachelor’s program.
+The amount of money a student may borrow will depend on the results of the needs test.
 Students begin repaying the loan 6 months after they graduate or discontinue their studies.
 The minimum monthly payment is usually $50.
 Repayment of these loans is usually completed in 10 years or less.
-When a student leaves school, the Department of Education contacts the student to establish a repayment schedule.
+When a student leaves college, the Department of Education, through a federal loan servicer, contacts the student to establish a repayment schedule.

 Students are required to notify the Financial Services Office and the Department of Education of any change in local or permanent address.
 More information is available from the Financial Services Office.

 Parents of dependent students (dependent by federal definition) may borrow under a federal student aid program called Federal Direct PLUS Loan Program (Federal Parent Loans to Undergraduate Students).
-This loan may not exceed the student’s estimated cost of attendance minus any estimated financial assistance the student has been or will be awarded during the period of enrollment.
-The current interest rate for this program is variable, not to exceed 9 percent.
+This loan may not exceed the student's estimated cost of attendance minus any estimated financial assistance the student has been or will be awarded during the period of enrollment.
 Parent borrowers begin repayment within 30 days after the loan is issued.
 More information is available from the Financial Services Office.

-Students receiving financial aid in the form of grants will be responsible for repaying any monies given to them that become unearned due to termination of training.
+Students receiving financial aid in the form of grants will be responsible for repaying any monies given to them that become unearned due to dismissal of training.

-Students receiving financial aid in the form of Federal Direct Student Loans are responsible to start paying back the loans six months after termination or graduation.
+Students receiving financial aid in the form of Federal Direct Student Loans are responsible to start paying back the loans six months after dismissal or graduation.

 Federal regulations (34 CFR 668.34) require all students receiving Federal Title IV Financial Aid funds maintain satisfactory academic progress (SAP) while in the pursuit of their diploma or degree.
 There are qualitative and quantitative standards in measuring progress, all of which are outlined below.
 These standards consider cumulative grade point average, attempted and earned credit, and "pace of completion" in determining whether a student maintains aid eligibility.
 A student's entire academic history is considered, whether or not the student received federal aid.
 The standards in this document are separate and distinct from the Academic Progress policy outlined in the Academic Catalog.